colinangusmackay/family-tree/gedcom-info/index-by-occupation.md

 ## Merchant

+There were 2 people who worked as a Merchant.

 * **[Cumming, James](people/@66384942@-james-cumming-b1836~1841-d1923-1-11.md)** (bet' 1836 and 1841 - 11/Jan/1923), mentioned 2 times.
 * **[Ross, John](people/@81395704@-john-ross-b1856-d.md)** (about 1856 - ).